splch/heirs-of-nyx/README.md

 ## Installation

-1. To play the gamae, move the release or `build/gb/Pirates Folly.gb` ROM into your emulator / flash cart.
+1. To play the gamae, move the release or `build/gb/Skullduggery.gb` ROM into your emulator / flash cart.

 2. To build it from source, follow [GBDK's guide](https://github.com/gbdk-2020/gbdk-2020#build-instructions).